Hariprasad-KK/Hariprasad-KK/README.md

 - 🙌 I’m looking for some New Collaborations for projects.

-- 💬 Ask me abouts Basics of Web development.
+- 💬 Ask me abouts Basics of Web & App development.
 <hr>
 <h3 align="left">Connect With Me 👇 </h3>
 <p align="left">